percona/k8spsmdb-docs/docs/kubectl.md

 To install Percona Distribution for MongoDB, you need the following:

 1. The **kubectl** tool to manage and deploy applications on Kubernetes, included in most Kubernetes distributions.
-Install not already installed, [follow its official installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+Install not already installed, [follow its official installation instructions  :octicons-link-external-16:](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 2. A Kubernetes environment.
-You can deploy it on [Minikube](https://github.com/kubernetes/minikube) for testing purposes or using any cloud provider of your choice.
+You can deploy it on [Minikube  :octicons-link-external-16:](https://github.com/kubernetes/minikube) for testing purposes or using any cloud provider of your choice.
 Check the list of our [officially supported platforms](System-Requirements.md#officially-supported-platforms).

     !!! note "See also"